amritpal200/Synthesis-Project-1/README.md

 ### Combination of Autoencoder and Deeplog
 An implementation of the combination of the normal Autoencoder and Deeplog can be found in `combo.ipynb`.
 The same clean dataset as in Deeplog is used, so a pretrained Deeplog model can be loaded.
 For consistency, the autoencoder is trained on the same dataset.
 We've trained such combination model and processed a set of logs.
 Example of URLs from logs that have been detected as highly potential anomalies can be found in the `data` folder.

+### Transformer
+To use the Transformer model, first obtain scores through Wazuk.
+For this, use `wazuk.py` located in the `src` folder.
+Once you have a `.csv` file with the scores, preprocess this file for training.
+To do this, pass the `.csv` file with Wazuk scores through `data_preprocessing_transformer.py`.
+This will generate three different `.csv` files: training, validation, and test files.
+With these files, you can proceed to training using the `transformer_model.pt` file.